ibm-cloud-docs/secrets-manager/certificates-public.md

     The configuration that you select determines the DNS provider to validate the ownership of your domains.
 To view the configurations that are defined for your instance, you can go to **Secrets engines > Public certificates**.

 13. Add the domains to include in your request.

-    You can include up to 100 domains, subdomains, or wildcards.
-The Common Name, or fully qualified domain name of the certificate, can't exceed 64 characters in length.
-A wildcard can be selected as the Common Name.

     1. Click **Select domains**.
     2. From your list of domains, select the Common Name of the certificate.